canonical/cloud-init/doc/rtd/explanation/events.rst

 .. warning::
-   Due to its use of ``systemd`` sockets, ``hotplug`` functionality is currently incompatible with SELinux.
+   Due to its use of ``systemd`` sockets, ``hotplug`` functionality is currently incompatible with SELinux on Linux distributions using systemd.
    This issue is being `tracked in GitHub #3890`_.
-Additionally, ``hotplug`` support is considered experimental for non-Debian-based systems.
+Additionally, ``hotplug`` support is considered experimental for non-Alpine and non-Debian-based systems.

 Example
 =======